Bioinformatics-Munich-Student-Lab/igem-2023-wiki/README.md

+# Instucions

+Anything on the main branch on GitHub automatically propagates to the iGEM GitLab repo!

+Create named feature branches for each feature you implement.

+Make sure the site builds using flask freeze before merging/committing to main!

+---
+Old stuff
+---
 # Team MunichBioinformatics 2023 Wiki

 This repository **MUST** contain all coding assets to generate your team's wiki (HTML, CSS, JavaScript, TypeScript, Python, etc).